-Yearbook Photo Albums store your photos, which are then accessed in the Editor to be used on your yearbook pages.
+Yearbook Photo Albums store your photos, which are then accessed in the Editor for use on your yearbook pages.
 When working in the Editor, Yearbook Photo Albums are displayed under the Photos tab - click into your album collection to select photos to add to your yearbook pages.

 Community Photo Albums

 Members of your school community not working directly on the yearbook may safely contribute photos to your yearbook via Community Photo Albums.

-Community Photo Albums are created in the app.
+Community Photo Albums are created in the book manager.
 When an album is created, it is given a unique website address (a url) and is password protected.
 The folder's website address and access info may be sent to one or more members of your school community, so they may upload photos for the yearbook safely on any internet connected device (phone, tablet or computer).
 The photo contributors will not see any photo in the folder other than those they are currently uploading, ensuring safety & privacy.